Ex-'Glee' star dies while awaiting sentencing on child porn charges

-LOS ANGELES, California --Mark Salling, one of the stars of the Fox musical comedy "Glee," has died of a possible suicide at age 35 a few weeks before he was scheduled to be sentenced in Los Angeles on child pornography charges.
+LOS ANGELES, California --Mark Salling, who played bad-boy Noah "Puck" Puckerman in the hit musical-comedy "Glee," died of an apparent suicide Tuesday, weeks after pleading guilty to possessing child pornography.
+He was 35.

-Salling's lawyer, Michael J. Proctor, tells The Associated Press the actor died Tuesday.
-He did not reveal the cause of death.
+Salling pleaded guilty in December after authorities said a search of his computer and a thumb drive found more than 50,000 images of child porn.
+He was scheduled to be sentenced March 7, and prosecutors planned to ask a judge to send him to prison for four to seven years.

-A law enforcement official not authorized to speak publicly says Salling was found hanging at a home in the Tujunga neighborhood of Los Angeles.
-The official says the actor's death is being investigated as a suicide.
+A law enforcement official not authorized to speak publicly said Salling was found hanging in a riverbed area in the Tujunga neighborhood of Los Angeles.
+Ed Winter, assistant chief investigator for the Los Angeles County coroner's office, said the death is being investigated as a suicide.

-Salling pleaded guilty in December to possession of thousands of images of child pornography.
-He was scheduled to be sentenced March 7.
+Winter said Salling was pronounced dead at 9 a.m.
+Tuesday, six hours after police received a report that he was missing.

-He played bad-boy Noah "Puck" Puckerman on the long-running show, which concluded in 2015.
+"Mark was a gentle and loving person, a person of great creativity, who was doing his best to atone for some serious mistakes and errors of judgment," Salling's attorney, Michael J. Proctor, said in an email to The Associated Press.

 Celebrities and notable figures who have recently passed away